 It’s a magical place with equally magical food, if you ever have the chance to visit…you must go.
 You MUST.
 One of my favorite things to eat every time I visited was Shrimp and Grits.
 And everywhere you order it…it’s just a little bit different.
 Each restaurant has their own spin, their own secret recipe that has it’s own magical flavor that you just can’t get enough of.

-A classic Southern dish you can make at home in minutes, Easy Cheesy Shrimp and Grits is a creamy, comforting bowl of happy.
+A classic Southern dish you can make at home in minutes, Shrimp and Grits is a creamy, comforting bowl of happy.
 Cheesy grits are topped with a healthy helping of tender shrimp swimming in a slightly spicy cream sauce that will keep you digging in for more.

 Everyone has their own take on Shrimp and Grits.
 Even me, I love my grits extra creamy and loaded with cheese….hence, Cheesy Shrimp and Grits.
 A lot of places skip the cheese and you can too, but try it with the cheese and I promise you you’ll love it.